Rosa Parks: Montgomery bus boycott

 Despite attempts by Montgomery police officers to organize escorts for Black passengers, who they thought might fear retaliation from the Black community, bus ridership was low on the day of Parks's trial.
 Many Black residents walked or carpooled.
 The trial took place in the courtroom at Montgomery city hall, and almost 500 Black Montgomerians attended.
 Parks pleaded "not guilty" and, though she did not testify, two witnesses (Note: According to Mace, there was one witness who testified to there being open seats.
-According to Brinkley and Theoharis, there were two witnesses who testified that there were open seats.) corroborated that there were seats available when she refused to move.
+According to Brinkley and Theoharis, there were two such witnesses.) corroborated that there were seats available when she refused to move.

 The prosecution moved to indict Parks on state charges rather than municipal charges.
 The presiding judge permitted the change, and Parks was found guilty of violating state law.
 She was fined $10, plus $4 in court fees.
 The trial took between five and thirty minutes.
 (Note: The trial took five minutes according to Brinkley and Phibbs and 30 according to Theoharis.)
-Gray immediately filed to appeal the ruling, while Nixon addressed the crowd assembled outside, urging them to remain nonviolent and vacate city hall.
+Gray immediately filed to appeal the ruling, while Nixon addressed the crowd assembled outside, urging them to remain nonviolent and leave city hall.

 While Parks handled telephone communications at Gray's office, boycott organizers gathered at Mount Zion AME Zion Church that afternoon to discuss prolonging the boycott and plan a mass meeting at Holt Street Baptist Church scheduled for that evening.
 They formed the Montgomery Improvement Association (MIA) to oversee the boycott, electing King as leader.
 The evening meeting was attended by 15,000 people.
-Nixon and King both gave speeches, while Abernathy read the demands of the organizers to the crowd:
+Nixon and King gave speeches, while Abernathy read the demands of the organizers to the crowd: